isaac-lal/isaac-lal/README.md

 <h4>I'm learning about the technologies used to build beautiful, stunning, and responsive websites to show to others.
 I currently specialize in front-end visual aspects of the website, and I am continuing to learn more tools to master my understanding in the art of designing a website.</h4>

+<h4>The projects that are pinned to my profile are polished and completed.
+I believe that they are best representative of my skill.
+Check them out!

 ---

 <h3 align="left">🖥️ Technologies</h3>